kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Define a Student class with name and percentage fields and a constructor.
+1.Create a Vector of strings to store user input.

-2.Implement a PercentageComparator class to compare students by percentage in descending order.
+2.Read initial elements from the user and add them using add().

-3.Read a list of students (name and percentage) from the user and store them in an ArrayList.
+3.Display the current contents of the vector.

-4.Sort the student list using Collections.sort() with the custom comparator.
+4.Read more elements and add them using addElement().

-5.Display the sorted list showing percentage and name.
+5.Print the final updated vector.